Adibvafa/N_Queens/README.md

 In a random algorithm, on each iteration, the queen of each column is placed in a random row.
 The success rate of this algorithm is quite low, especially if N is large.

-## Optimised Random Search
+## Optimized Random Search

-In this algorithm, on each iteration, a new board is copied from the original, in which the queen of each column is placed in a random row.
-Only if the evaluation score of this new board is higher than the original board, the changes of the new board are applied to the original board.
+In this algorithm, on each iteration, the queen of each column is placed in a random row.
+In this for loop, if the relocated queen decreases the evaluation score, the row number of the queen in that particular column is restored back to the previous row number.
+We might end up moving a queen into another row with the evaluation score remaining the same.
+This way, we are able to change the board without decreasing the score and possibly make way for other changes that can increase evluation score further.
+If the algorithm is stuck at local optimum, this subtle move could be a determining factor to avoid local optimum.
+In a graphical view, this move is like jumping from the top of local hill to hillside of another hill in the same height (Evaluation Score)!

 ## Simulated Annealing